-The college-sponsored grants and aid opportunities are not your only financial option.
-There are a number of outside institutions (both within India and other respective countries) that sponsor students who wish to study abroad.
-Once again, these scholarships are based on either merit or need, or both.
+The college-sponsored grants and aid opportunities are not your only financial option either.
+There are a number of outside institutions that sponsor students who wish to study abroad.
+Here are just a few:

-However, we suggest that you check your aid eligibility for aids provided on your chosen college website, and reach out to the administration for more information.
-Make sure to plan beforehand and apply well within the deadlines!
+- Check your aid eligibility on your chosen college website, and reach out to the administration for more information.

 - Plan beforehand and apply well within the deadlines.
 Reach out to SAT COACHING INSTITUTES in your town (Gurgaon).
 This will not only ease your stress but allow you plenty of time to plan your finances based on exactly how much aid you are offered.